kalarikkalbabu/terraform-provision-eks-cluster/README.md

 - **Resource Graph**
 - **Change Automation**

 This repository explains how terraform provisions EKS cluster with all required AWS resources .
-For better understandability I used modularised terraform architecture.
+For better understanding I used modularised terraform architecture.

 ## Getting Started & Documentation